hackupc/guides-page/_pages/guide/volunteer.md

 ### :plate_with_cutlery: Meal zone

-- Hall in front of A5 (every meal except from saturday lunch)
+- :pizza::hotdog: Hall in front of A5 (every meal except from saturday lunch)
-- Parking in front of Omega (Saturday lunch)
+- :shallow_pan_of_food: Parking in front of Omega (Saturday lunch)

 ---